 The tunnels are partially flooded, and there’s quite a bit of piling and construction materials lying around.
 Add in the loose wires, low ceilings, and pitch darkness, and you have a place that can be quite dangerous to explore on your own.
 Safety is key here, so I highly suggest wearing a hard hat and plastic bags over your shoes to protect them from the dirty standing water and mud.

 Located along Rruga Eksod in Kukës is the city’s most prominent reminder of the role it took on during the Kosovo War.
-There, you’ll find Memorial Tower, also known as Kulla Monument.
+There, you’ll find Memorial Tower (albanian natural monuments), also known as Kulla Monument.